UX Researcher & Human Factors Data Engineer

 Platform & Device Research

-UX research across AR/XR platforms including Android XR and Magic Leap reference prototypes — spanning interaction design, input modalities, OOBE and first-use flows, onboarding, and platform-level decisions across hardware and software layers.
+UX research across AR/XR head-mounted displays and Magic Leap reference prototypes — spanning interaction design, input modalities, OOBE and first-use flows, onboarding, and platform-level decisions across hardware and software layers.

 Benchmarking